mwouts/jupytext/README.md

 Please [install Jupytext](https://github.com/mwouts/jupytext/blob/master/README.md#installation) first.
 Make sure Jupyter is configured to use Jupytext's contents manager.
 Then, install the extension with:

-:construction:

-At this stage the extension is not functional.
-Thus we have not distributed it yet, so

 ```bash
 jupyter labextension install jupyterlab-jupytext
 ```

-won't work.

 # How to develop this extension